biohackathon-japan/bh23-multiomics-knowledge-graph/paper/paper.md

 represent a biological relation.

-The graph we built is based on Ensembl identifiers as primary means to identify genes, transcripts, and proteins; it also includes chemicals (metabolites, identified using the ChEBI ontology), diseases (identified using ICD-9), and microRNAs (identified using their miRDB identifier).

-We obtained most of the
-relations between the entities from public databases using SPARQL queries.
+The graph we built is based on Ensembl identifiers as primary means to identify genes, transcripts, and proteins; it includes chemicals (metabolites) identified using the ChEBI ontology, diseases identified using ICD-9, and microRNAs identified using their miRDB identifier.
+We obtained most of the relations between the entities from public databases using SPARQL queries.
+We

+For example,

 - Biomedical knowledge graph
   - Uniprot